weidelamancha/Topic-Modeling/README.md

 # Topic Modeling

-My attempts using PubMed database.
+**Purpose**

-Pubmed_Journal_Topics wants to generate topics appeared in a specific journal by using article titles.
+To generate topics appeared in a specific journal by iterating through titles of articles published in the journal using PubMed database.